BlockTavern/doc_blocktavern/docs/en-US/index.md

 ```

 ::: warning Note
-Please ensure your Node.js version >= 16.0 and you have already forked the original repository.
+Please ensure your Node.js version >= 16.0, and you have already forked the original repository.
 :::

-### Contributing Process
+### Contribution Process

-1. **Fork Repository**: Click the "Fork" button in the top right corner of the repository to create a copy to your GitHub account.
+1. **Fork Repository**: Click the "Fork" button in the upper right corner of the repository to create a copy to your GitHub account.
-2. **Clone Repository**: Use `git clone` command to clone your fork to local.
+2. **Clone Repository**: Use the `git clone` command to clone your fork to local machine.
 3. **Make Changes**: Make your documentation changes in your local repository.
 4. **Commit Changes**: Use `git commit` to commit your changes.
 5. **Push Changes**: Use `git push` to push your changes to your fork.
-6. **Create Pull Request**: In the original repository, click "Pull Requests" tab, then click "New Pull Request".
+6. **Create Pull Request**: In the original repository, click the "Pull Requests" tab, then click "New Pull Request".
 7. **Fill Pull Request Information**:
-   - Title: Concisely describe your changes
+   - Title: Briefly describe your changes
    - Description: Explain in detail the motivation and impact of your changes
 8. **Submit Pull Request**: Click "Create Pull Request" to submit your changes.
 9. **Wait for Review**: Project maintainers will review your Pull Request.

----

-*Documentation is continuously updated.
-Check back regularly for new content.*